-We explore social cohesion in a transforming Czechia and the world.
+We explore social cohesion in transforming Czechia and the world.

 What kinds of bonds do we have with one another?
 And aren’t we, in a way, facing everything on our own?